thesarahmeister/workshops/gps/r-syllabus.md

 ## Schedule ##

-Lesson content can be found [here]({{ site.github.url }}/lessons/).
+Lesson content can be found [here](/lessons/).
 The workshop will follow the following sequence of topics on **Mondays from 3:00-6:00pm** at **65 St. George St., room 201**:

 1. Git & GitHub -- Oct.
 26th
 2. Basics of R -- Nov.
 2nd
-3. Visualization -- Nov.
+3. Data wrangling -- Nov.
 9th
-4. Data wrangling -- Nov.
+4. Visualization -- Nov.
 16th
 5. Dynamic report generation -- Nov.
 23rd

 ## Intended audience: ##